 While some of these tourist stops are good for breaking up the drive, your dog may also appreciate running around and burning some energy in an off-leash park.
 Consider stopping at these off-leash parks located along the Hume, including some fenced dog parks, from north to south.

-The newly redeveloped Northbound Service Centre at Pheasants Nest, in between Campbelltown and Mittagong, now has a fenced off-leash dog exercise area.
-It’s easiest to access this spot when driving northbound, but I’ve been assured there is also a tunnel underneath the motorway.
+The recently redeveloped Northbound and Southbound Service Centres at Pheasants Nest, in between Campbelltown and Mittagong, both now have a fenced off-leash dog exercise area.
+Initially I just heard reports it was only present Northbound, but there is definitely one on both sides.

 Victoria Park, Goulburn